-115.1Authority.
-Whenever the building official finds any work regulated by this code being performed in a manner either contrary to the provisions of this code, or in a dangerous or unsafe manner, the building official is authorized to issue a stop work order.

-115.2 Issuance.
-The stop work order shall be in writing and shall be given to the owner of the property involved, or to the owner's agent, or to the person doing the work.
+- 115.1 Authority.
+Whenever the building official finds any work regulated by this code being performed in a manner either contrary to the provisions of this code or dangerous or unsafe, the building official is authorized to issue a stop work order. - 115.2 Issuance.
+The stop work order shall be in writing and shall be given to the owner of the property involved, the owner's authorized agent or the person performing the work.
 Upon issuance of a stop work order, the cited work shall immediately cease.
-The stop work order shall state the reason for the order, and the conditions under which the cited work will be permitted to resume.
-Where an emergency exists, the building official shall not be required to give a written notice prior to stopping the work.

-115.3 Unlawful continuance.
+The stop work order shall state the reason for the order and the conditions under which the cited work will be permitted to resume.
+Where an emergency exists, the building official shall not be required to give a written notice prior to stopping the work. - 115.3 Unlawful continuance.
 Any person who shall continue any work after having been served with a stop work order, except such work as that person is directed to perform to remove a violation or unsafe condition, shall be subject to penalties as prescribed by law.